exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Program Overview

-After the completion of the first round of the framework (i.e., including DFT calculations and post-processing as discussed in Sections~\ref{DFT} and~\ref{postprocessing}), a system-specific, second-generation CGCNN model is retrained using several hundred to thousands of new DFT-relaxed ground states, reducing the mean absolute errors to as low as 0.03--0.05~eV/atom for the chemical system we investigated~\cite{PNAS,JMCA,FeCoZr,CeCoCu,FeCoC}.
-Key hyperparameters for training include 3--6 convolutional layers, batch size of 64--256, 100--200 epochs, stochastic gradient decent optimization, and 80/10/10 data splits for training/validation/testing, respectively.
 Since the evaluation of each candidate structure is independent, this approach provides a scalable and accurate procedure to select the most promising candidate materials for the costly quantum calculations in the next step.
-Importantly, our framework allows users to replace or augment this model with other ML architectures or retrained models specific to their system of interest, enabling improved prediction accuracy and tailored screening strategies.
+Importantly, our framework allows users to replace or augment the ML model with other ML architectures or retrained models specific to their system of interest, enabling improved prediction accuracy and tailored screening strategies.
 Such flexibility allows adaptation to a wide range of material classes and accelerates convergence to plausible candidate structures.